 College years are formative years for most people.
 Not only do college and university studies open people to new ideas, but simply attending a higher education institution exposes students to new people, cultures, and personalities.
 When everything is said and done, people leave college often with a new take on life and a noticeably changed persona.

-The problem with college forming behaviors and personalities, though, is that college events are almost always accompanied by alcoholic beverages and a peer pressure to consume more than is safe.
+The problem with college forming behaviors and personalities, though, is that college events are almost always accompanied by alcoholic beverages and peer pressure to consume more than is safe.
 Young people on the verge of the rest of their lives instinctively want to let loose wherever they can, so the invitation to binge drink is tempting.
 If students regularly party and binge drinking throughout college, the habit is likely to become part of their newly formed persona and stay with them for the rest of their lives.
-In other words, they become alcoholics who harm their bodies, emotions, and relationships as alcohol abuse become a regular occurrence later in life.
+In other words, they become alcoholics who harm their bodies, emotions, and relationships as alcohol abuse becomes a regular occurrence later in life.

 Looking at National Institute on Alcohol Abuse and Alcoholism (NIAAA) data reveals troubling information about youth and college drinking habits: